Home / Specifications / cdsc-wg1-01 - Server Metadata

 Coverage entries are formatted as JSON objects and contain named values, some of which are required and some of which are optional.
 The following values are included in the default list available in coverage entries.

-• type - CoverageEntryType - (REQUIRED) Which Coverage Entry Type this coverage entry is
+• created - datetime - (REQUIRED) When this coverage entry was first made available.

-• updated - ISO8601 datetime - (REQUIRED) When this coverage entry was last modified
+• updated - datetime - (REQUIRED) When this coverage entry was last modified.

-• name - string - (REQUIRED) A human readable name for the coverage area or category (e.g. “Upstate New York”)
+• name - string - (REQUIRED) A human readable name for the coverage area or category (e.g. “Upstate New York electric territory”).

-• description - string - (OPTIONAL) A brief description the coverage area or category (e.g. “Most of the northern half of New York state”)
+• description - string - (OPTIONAL) A brief description the coverage area or category (e.g. “Example Electric’s coverage for the northern half of New York state”).

-When type is a geographic entry type, one or both of map_resource and geojson_resource MUST be provided.
+When type is geographic, one or both of map_resource and geojson_resource MUST be provided.
 If map_resource is provided, then map_content_type MUST also be provided.

-Coverage entry types describe what geographic territory is being detailed in the coverage entry.
-Many utilities have different geographic coverage for their different service types (e.g. their electric service territory is different from their natural gas service territory), so Servers may include multiple coverage entries for different types of service without having to publish multiple metadata endpoints.
+Coverage entry types describe what group is being detailed in the coverage entry.
+Coverage entries MAY represent physical geographic territories (e.g. where a utility provides electric service) or logical groupings (e.g. a certain segment of customers).
+Many utilities have different geographic or logical coverage for their different territories and capabilities (e.g. their electric service territory is different from their natural gas service territory), so Servers MAY include multiple coverage entries for different types of service without having to publish multiple metadata endpoints.

 The following list of strings are an enumerated set of coverage entry types that are valid type values in the coverage entry object.